milonwithmusic/milonwithmusic/README.md

 - 👋 Hi, I’m Firoz
-- 👀 I’m developing websites using HTML, CSS, Bootstrap5, jQuery, and PHP.
+- 👀 I’m developing websites using PHP, Laravel at this moment.
+I'm also on the way to enhance my skills through MERN stack development.
 - 💞️ I’m looking to collaborate with reputable organizations and want to immerse myself as a problem solver.
 - 📫 How to reach me....